Tosan/tosan-httpserver-spring-boot-starter/README.md

     }
 ```

-attention: HttpLogFilter only register http logs in DEBUG mode.
+attention: HttpLogFilter only register http logs in DEBUG mode. and this filter only supports below media types:

+1- application/json

+2- application/x-www-form-urlencoded

 ### statistics filter
 HttpStatisticsFilter is created for purpose of logging simple metrics about http requests.